-If you were injured in a motorcycle crash or lost a loved one in one, our Tampa motorcycle accident lawyers will provide responsive legal care and assist you with all aspects of your claim.
-Call the Law Offices of Anidjar & Levine at 1-800-747-3733 to learn about your legal rights and options.
+If you were injured in a motorcycle crash or lost a loved one in one, you may be entitled to financial compensation.
+Our Tampa motorcycle accident lawyers provide responsive legal care and could assist you with all aspects of your claim.

 Riding a motorcycle poses unique dangers, including:

-- Road hazards – While debris on the roadway can pose a danger to any drivers, motorcyclists are at particular risk because road hazards like uneven pavement, potholes, and oil spills can be deadly to motorcyclists.
+- Road hazards: While debris on the roadway can pose a danger to any driver, motorcyclists are at particular risk because road hazards like uneven pavement, potholes, and oil spills can throw them off balance.

-- Lack of experience – Operating a motorcycle requires different skills and more coordination than driving a car.
-Inexperienced motorcyclists may cause single-vehicle or multi-vehicle accidents.
+- Lack of experience: Operating a motorcycle requires different skills and more coordination than driving a car.
+Inexperienced motorcyclists may cause single-vehicle or multi-vehicle collisions.

-- Difficulty being seen – Motorcycles are much smaller than passenger vehicles, so other motorists may not spot them in time to avoid crashing into them.
+- Difficulty being seen: Motorcycles are much smaller than passenger vehicles, so other drivers may not spot them in time to avoid crashing into them.

 Common Causes of Motorcycle Accidents

 Several factors have been shown to increase the fatality rate in motorcycle crashes.
 Some of the reasons cited by the NHTSA for deadly motorcycle wrecks include the following: